Home » What is the pricing structure of Glean Enterprise Search?

 Glean does not publish standard pricing — you must contact sales for a quote.
 Industry sources report that Glean charges on a per-user, per-month basis (no usage-based pricing).

-• Typical pricing ranges from $30 to $50+ per user/month (minimum)
+• Typical pricing ranges from $50+ per user/month (minimum).
+Insights derived from customer calls.

 • Mid-sized deployments can run $30K–$50K per month, or $360K–$600K per year